songfd2018/BUSseq-1.0/README.md

 where
    - *-d* for the directory to save the posterior sampling and inference result;
    - *-r* for the directory of read count data and dimension information created in the step 3;
-   - *-p* for the project name, which shoud be consistent with the name of read count data and dimension file;
+   - *-p* for the project name, which should be consistent with the name of read count data and dimension file;
    - *-v* for the version number;
    - *-K* for the total number of cell types;
    - *-i* for the number of iterations in the MCMC sampling;